-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Relevant 2.73 Much lower In 2020, McCormick improved its data on water, allowing for breakdowns by withdrawal source.
+Relevance Volume (megaliters/year) - Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Relevant 2.92 Higher In 2020, McCormick improved its data on water, allowing for breakdowns by withdrawal source.
 This is relevant as one facility withdraws water from this category.
-Withdrawals have decreased by 33% compared with 2019.
+Withdrawals have increased by 7% compared with 2020.
 Withdrawals from fresh surface water occurs only at one site in Australia, which is dependent on rainfall patterns.
-Brackish surface water/Seawater Not relevant This is not applicable as McCormick do not withdraw water from brackish water or seawater.
-Groundwater - renewable Relevant 303.6 Lower In 2020, McCormick improved its data on water, allowing for breakdowns by withdrawal source.
+Brackish surface water/Seawater Not relevant This is not applicable, as no sites withdraw brackish water or seawater.
+Groundwater - renewable Relevant 366.75 Higher In 2020, McCormick improved its data on water, allowing for breakdowns by withdrawal source.
 This is relevant as five facilities withdraw water from this source.
-This was estimated in 2019, to improve the CDP disclosure.
-In 2020, water withdrawals from this source were 20% lower compared to 2019.
-This has decreased due to production changes across our facilities.
-Groundwater - non- renewable Not relevant This is not applicable as McCormick do not withdraw water from non renewable groundwater.
-Produced/Entrained water Not relevant This is not applicable as McCormick do not withdraw water from produced/entrained water.
-Third party sources Relevant 1,927.41 About the same In 2020, McCormick improved its data on water, allowing for breakdowns by withdrawal source.
+In 2021, water withdrawals from this source were 21% higher compared to 2020.
+Groundwater - non- renewable Not relevant This is not applicable, as no sites withdraw ground water from non - renewable sources.
+Produced/Entrained water Not relevant This is not applicable, as no sites withdraw produced/entrained water.
+Third party sources Relevant 2,073.13 Higher In 2020, McCormick improved its data on water, allowing for breakdowns by withdrawal source.
 This is relevant as a majority of facilities withdraw water from municipal supplies.
-This was estimated in 2019, to improve the CDP disclosure.
-In 2020, water withdrawals from this source were 1% lower compared to 2019.
-This has decreased due to production changes across our facilities.
+In 2021, water withdrawals from this source were 7.6% higher than in 2020.